Lake Gairdner South Australia

 You do have to pay for entry to the lake, this will be payable at the entry to the lake or online (don't forget to print your ticket)

-Commercial photographers and film crews will need to submit the application form and to obtain permission from the Department of Environment, Water and Natural Resources (DEWNR) and pay a fee.
+Commercial photographers and film crews will need to submit the application form and to obtain permission from the Department of Environment and Water (DEW) and pay a fee.

 A person having media accreditation is not expected to help entrants or spectators and if they do so it is at their own peril.
 If they were to injure themselves or damage their own property or that of an entrant or spectator the DLRA in no way can be held responsible for this.